 Other Money Saving Tips:

 Bring a reusable water bottle with you for each member of your family.
 This will come in handy for all the shows.
 You can refill your bottle at the drink stations on the ship and bring it with you instead of paying for a high dollar can of pop at each show.
+This is the best thing to pack in your park bag.
+Leave any extra items you don’t need in your room so your bag doesn’t become heavy and you have room for any extra items or small items you might pick up.

 Keep your phone on airplane mode while on the ship so you are not paying any outrageous international charges.